Assistant Professor Jobs at North Carolina State University with Visa Sponsorship

 Which visa types does NC State commonly use for Assistant Professor roles?

 NC State sponsors H-1B visas most frequently for tenure-track Assistant Professors, since the role qualifies as a specialty occupation requiring a doctoral degree.
-The university also uses J-1 exchange visitor status for postdoctoral researchers and visiting faculty, E-3 visas for Australian nationals, and TN status for Canadian and Mexican citizens whose fields appear on the USMCA qualifying list.
+The university also uses J-1 visa exchange visitor status for postdoctoral researchers and visiting faculty, E-3 visas for Australian nationals, and TN visa status for Canadian and Mexican citizens whose fields appear on the USMCA qualifying list.
 Long-term hires are often supported through EB-1B or EB-2 Green Card sponsorship via PERM.

 What qualifications are expected for Assistant Professor positions at NC State?